libxengine/XEngine_Storage/README.en.md

 ## other problems
 You can refer to the document under the docment directory.
 It contains API protocol and service description.
+When the jsoncpp module is used, the compilation runtime library selection must be consistent

 ## Test Service
 Address:app.xyry.org or 159.75.200.173